Butch78/HASE/README.md

 # Python Coding Tasks

+# Introduction

+For this Experiment you will be using FastAPI a python framework for building APIs.
+You will be given a basic FastAPI application that has 3 endpoints, you will need to fix the endpoints so that they return the correct data.

 ## Set Up

 To complete the Tasks you will need to open this repository in Github Codespaces, you can access this by pressing **<> Code** -> **Codespaces** ->  **Create Codespace on Master**